 All scripts and commands can be managed from the Alerts Scripts page where IT managers can add new scripts, edit existing scripts as well as delete existing scripts.

 The Alerts History page provides a detailed view of all alerts that were created, sent, and cleared.
 The Notification Sent Date indicates when the alert was sent (if applicable) and the Event Dismissed Date indicates when the alert/issue was resolved.

-Why do I need to monitor my Microsoft Exchange environment?
+Why do I need to monitor my Microsoft Office 365 environment?

 It’s critical to monitor Microsoft Office 365 because in most cases it is the heart of organizational collaboration.
 Organizations are financially impacted by any downtime or latency that results in a loss of communication and productivity across the various components of Office 365.
 Monitoring provides IT managers with data driven reports that reveal critical insights on how to manage Office 365 more efficiently.

 The main benefits of end-to-end monitoring are complete visibility into what each end user’s current experience look likes enabling targeted troubleshooting and the ability to quickly relate user activity to back-end processing.